Buyers agent standing in front of house for sale.

 How Can A Buyer’s Agent Help In The Home Buying Process?

 When you enlist the help of a buyer’s agent, you can expect them to assist with several aspects of the home buying process.
-Next up are several items that should be on the to-do list of a buyer’s agent.
+Next up are several items that should be on your buyer’s agent’s to-do list.

 Find Properties To View

 Your buyer’s agent can help direct you to properties that may be a good fit for your needs.
-They’ll ask questions to get a good sense of what you’re looking for, and they should help ensure you don’t miss any properties that may be a good match.
-These real estate agents can also give you access to the MLS database, which contains all the homes for sale in a given area.
+They’ll ask you questions to get a good sense of what you’re looking for then help ensure you don’t miss any properties that may be a good match.
+Your real estate agent can also give you access to the MLS database, which contains all the homes for sale in a given area.

 Schedule Viewings

-Once you’ve found homes you’d like to see while house shopping, your buyer’s agent can schedule viewings with different listing agents.
+Once you find homes you’d like to see, your buyer’s agent can schedule viewings with different listing agents.
 They’ll also inform you of any open houses that may be worth attending.

 Submit Offers

-When you’ve found a property you want to purchase, your buyer’s agent can help by writing and submitting offers on your behalf.
-This step in the home buying process involves a lot of paperwork and legal jargon, so having an experienced professional on your side can be a tremendous asset.
+When you find a property you want to purchase, your buyer’s agent can help by writing and submitting offers on your behalf.
+This step in the home buying process involves a lot of paperwork and legal jargon, so having an experienced professional on your side can be a big asset.

 Negotiate With The Listing Agent